 Fuel quality controls may be in place but, for some types of devices, there is the potential to use non-standard or non-prescribed fuels (e.g. the use of bituminous coal in regions where smokeless fuels should be used or the use of unseasoned wood or wood obtained from the ‘grey’ market, that is, not from normal fuel suppliers).
 This can lead to difficulties in terms of both establishing the historical activity and, particularly in the case of biomass fuels obtained from the grey market, projecting activity data, since the consumption of these fuels is likely to be difficult to estimate.

 Other than controls on fuel quality, the main instrument of change in emissions from the residential sector is the replacement of older appliances with newer, less-polluting equipment (e.g. room heaters and boilers subject to ecodesign regulations).
 It may be very difficult to quantify this, unless good data are available on the sales of new appliances.
-However, even in this case, the understanding of the appliance population would be incomplete, since the sales data would not identify what appliances are being replaced (e.g. a new gas-fired boiler might replace an old gas-fired boiler, an old oil-fired boiler or even space heating using open fires or solid fuel stoves).
-Similarly, should old appliances be lost from the population without being replaced, this will also not be apparent from sales data.
+However, even in this case, the understanding of the appliance population requires identification of the type of appliances being replaced (e.g. a new gas-fired boiler might replace an old gas-fired boiler, an old oil-fired boiler or even space heating using open fires or solid fuel stoves).
+Similarly, loss of old appliances from the population without being replaced, will also not be apparent from sales data.
 Therefore, it is recommended that countries carry out periodic surveys to both establish the characteristics of the residential sector in a base year and identify trends in the sector, such as changes from one type of fuel to another or changes in the types of appliances being used.

-The 2023 EMEP/EEA Guidebook provides a range of tier 2 emission factors for wood-burning appliances, which, because they cover both basic appliances such as open fires and modern/advanced appliances, can provide the basis for simple projections that reflect the main changes in the appliance population, if not the fine detail.
-The 2023 EMEP/EEA Guidebook emission factors for gas, oil and coal fuels generally do not cover the same range of technologies as the emission factors for wood burning, but there are opportunities to develop technology improvements or regulatory emission limits into projections.
+The 2023 EMEP/EEA Guidebook provides a range of tier 2 emission factors for wood-burning appliances, which, because they cover both basic appliances such as open fires and a range of stove types, which can provide the basis for simple projections that reflect the main changes in the appliance population, if not the fine detail.
+The EMEP/EEA Guidebook emission factors for gas, oil and coal fuels generally do not cover the same range of technologies as the emission factors for wood burning, but there are opportunities to develop technology improvements or regulatory emission limits into projections.

-Note that other factors such as the impacts of different types of biomass fuel (seasoned or unseasoned wood, for example) and misuse are not available within the 2023 EMEP/EEA Guidebook and are difficult to address.
+Note that other factors such as the impacts of different types of biomass fuel (seasoned or unseasoned wood, for example) and misuse are not available within the EMEP/EEA Guidebook and are difficult to address.
 However, higher tier approaches in the historical inventory allow more scope for reducing uncertainty in projections.

 In the absence of country-specific research to establish appliance population and trends in appliance use, it is possible to adopt assumptions on technology or activity mix and a basic stock model assuming a constant turnover in appliances and an average lifetime.
 Countries should assess if such data are representative of residential combustion for their country and, if not, should plan to address data needed to develop more robust projections.
-Country-specific research on activity, emission factors and use will allow a country to improve uncertainty in the historical inventory and provide more robust projections.
+Country-specific research on activity, in particular to address transitions in fuel use, emission factors and use will allow a country to improve uncertainty in the historical inventory and provide more robust projections.

 Potential data sources for technology and activity mix